 Sometimes the chemicals and other substances that workers use are toxic and cause severe injuries and illnesses.
 These substances can include such things as asbestos, benzene, chromium compounds, silica, and radium, but any substance that harms you could possibly be the subject of a lawsuit for a "toxic tort."

 Generally speaking, there are two kinds of toxic injuries: acute injuries are apparent immediately, while latent injuries may take years to appear.
 Examples of acute injuries include chemical burns and poisonings.
 Examples of latent injuries include cancers and lung diseases.
 Because of the time delay, latent injuries tend to be more difficult to prove than acute ones, but these cases are not impossible.
 Workers have been successful in lawsuits brought years after their exposure to the toxic substance.
 (In particular, workers who suffer from asbestosis or mesothelioma almost always succeed in lawsuits because the causation between exposure to asbestos and asbestosis and mesothelioma has been proven in many lawsuits.
-For more information, see Nolo's article Mesothelioma and Asbestos: An Overview.)
+For more information, see Nolo's article Asbestos and Mesothelioma Lawsuits: What to Expect.)
 When a worker is injured by a toxic substance, the worker can usually sue the manufacturer of the toxic substance and any manufacturers of safety equipment that proved to be ineffective in the handling of the toxic substance.

 If you have been injured or sickened by a toxic substance, talk to an attorney about your legal rights.
 Especially if a great deal of time has passed between your exposure and your injury or illness, you will need the assistance of an expert to help you sort out the complicated issues involved.
 And even if the toxic injury was recent, an attorney can probably get you the best settlement for your injury.
 To find a personal injury lawyer who handles toxic substances, see Nolo's Lawyer Directory (when you view a personal injury lawyer's profile, click the "Types of Cases" and "Work History" tabs to learn about a particular lawyer's experience, if any, with toxic torts and workplace injuries).